Confirm

 Private Company Limited By Shares

-Unlike public limited companies there is no minimum capital requirement with private companies limited by shares, so many are set up with a very small capital investment.
-Around 9 in 10 private companies in the UK are classified as small or medium sized companies, meaning that they can submit a simplified set of accounts to Companies House.
+Unlike public limited companies there is no minimum capital requirement for a private company limited by shares, so many are set up with a very small capital investment.

 Private Unlimited Company

-There are not that many private unlimited companies, relatively speaking.
 There is no cap to the amount that its members are required to pay if the company is wound up, so they tend to be used for companies where insolvency is a very low risk.

-Another important factor for private unlimited companies is that they are not required by law to submit annual accounts to Companies House.
+Another important quality for private unlimited companies is that they are not required by law to submit annual accounts to Companies House.
 This makes unlimited companies attractive to businesses that wish to maintain a level of secrecy about their financial status.

 Special Types Of Limited Company